gelsogrove/shopME/finalproject-AG/PRD.md

 ### Frontend Architecture

-The ShopMe frontend is built with a modern React architecture that maximizes performance, maintainability, and user experience:
+The ShopMe frontend is built with a modern React architecture:

 - **Core Technologies**:
   - React 18+ with functional components and hooks